-In this tutorial we will show you how to install and configuration of SSHGuard on your Ubuntu server.
-For those of you who didn’t know, SSHGuard is very useful monitoring tool for preventing brute force attacks.
+In this tutorial, we will show you how to install and configuration of SSHGuard on your Ubuntu server.
+For those of you who didn’t know, SSHGuard is a very useful monitoring tool for preventing brute force attacks.
 SSHGuard reads log messages from standard input and determines malicious activities.
 If an attack is detected, the attacking IP address is immediately blocked in the firewall.
 SSHGuard lightweight monitoring tool written in C language, so it’s uses less memory and CPU while running.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
 I will show you through the step-by-step installation SSHGuard on the Linux Ubuntu server.

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 sudo apt-get update sudo apt-get upgrade sudo apt-get install gcc make

 Download the latest stable version of SSHGuard, At the moment of writing this article it is version 1.5-5: